faleite/42_cub3d/README.md

 ### Docker config
 1. Save the [Dockerfile](./dcs/Dockerfile) on your project folder
-2. Execute the command `docker build -t cub3d-env .` for build the image
+2. Run the command `docker build -t cub3d-env .` for build the image

 ### XQuartz config:
 1. Install XQuartz on macos with the command `brew install --cask xquartz`
-2. Put in your bashrc ou zshrc file: `export DISPLAY=:0`
+2. Put your bashrc ou zshrc file: `export DISPLAY=:0`
-  1. Execute the command `source ~/.zshrc` or `source ~/.bashrc`
+  1. Run the command `source ~/.zshrc` or `source ~/.bashrc`
-  2. Restart your terminal or execute the command `source ~/.zshrc` or `source ~/.bashrc`
+  2. Restart your terminal or run the command `source ~/.zshrc` or `source ~/.bashrc`
 3. Oppen XQuartz and go to Preferences > Security and check the option "Allow connections from network clients"
-4. Execute on mac terminal the command `/opt/X11/bin/xhost +127.0.0.1`
+4. Run the command `/opt/X11/bin/xhost +127.0.0.1` in the Mac terminal

 ## Run container
-1. Execute the command `docker run -it --rm -v $(pwd):/home/dev -w /home/dev cub3d-env` for run the container
+1. Run the command `docker run -it --rm -v $(pwd):/home/dev -w /home/dev cub3d-env`

 ## Study resources
 - [MLX42](https://github.com/codam-coding-college/MLX42)